sagarjain0456/invoice-pdf-generator/README.md

 Open a new terminal (keep backend running) and do the following:

+1. For users who do not have Node.js / npm installed
+ a) Download Node.js from https://nodejs.org/
+ b) Run the installer and make sure to check “Add to PATH” during installation
+ c) Close and reopen your terminal, then check installation:
+    node -v
+    npm -v
+Both commands should show a version number

-1. Navigate to the frontend folder: cd frontend
+2. Navigate to the frontend folder: cd frontend

-2. Install Node.js dependencies:
+3. Install Node.js dependencies:
 npm install

-3. Start the React development server: npm start
+4. Start the React development server: npm start
 The frontend will now run at: http://localhost:3000